jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 ## Can the quality of a review be determined by data surrounding the review?

 ## Model Results
-Tested a lot of different hyperperameters but couldn't get the test accuracy to move very much beyond what was provided by the default values.
+Tested a lot of different hyperparameters but couldn't get the test accuracy to move very much beyond what was provided by the default values.
 My changes only really moved the training accuracy.
 The best performing model was created using: 100000 records, 100 trees, unrestricted depth and leaf nodes.